Kevin Aymoz : "Now I can show everyone that I can get back up"

 Solène: I'd like you to respond to two quotes from the podcast "The Runthrough" by Ashley Wagner, Adam Rippon, and Sarah Hughes.
 The first is from Ashley, who explained that John Nicks told her that every moment in a program must be like a photograph, which is very difficult to achieve, but you manage to do it.

 Kevin: Oh, wow, that's really nice.
 Ashley and Adam are true performers.
 They live for the spotlight.
 That's what's beautiful about it!
 We need showmen and showwomen.
 I see what Ashley means.
-When I watched my short program on Friday night with Sylvia, there were moments when we paused the video, and it was like this (he mimicks a twisted arm).
+When I watched my short program on Friday night with Silvia, there were moments when we paused the video, and it was like this (he mimicks a twisted arm).
 I wasn't happy!
 In the ballet "Swan Lake" at the Paris Opera, no one would have a twisted arm if you paused.
 Anyway, I'm very touched by what Ashley said.

 Solène: The second quote is from Adam Rippon, who said that you are one of the best skaters in the world and that you should stop being shocked when things go well for you.